initstring/evil-ssdp/README.md

 # Overview
-## eSSDP as a "LAN Phishing" tool
 This tool responds to SSDP multicast discover requests, posing as a generic UPNP device on a local network.
 Your spoofed device will magically appear in Windows Explorer on machines in your local network.
 Users who are tempted to open the device are shown a configurable webpage.
 By default, this page will load a hidden image over SMB, allowing you to capture or relay the NetNTLM challenge/response.

-Templates are included to try getting clear-text credentials via Basic Auth and fake logon forms.
-Creating your own custom templat
+Templates are also provided to capture clear-text credentials via basic authentication and logon forms, and creating your own custom templates is quick and easy.

-This works against Windows 10 systems (even if they have disabled NETBIOS and LLMNR) and requires no existing credentials to execute.
+This works against all modern Operating Systems (including Windows 10 even if they have disabled NETBIOS and LLMNR) and requires no existing credentials to execute.

-## eSSDP for Hunting Zero-Days
+![Demo Video](ssdp.mp4)

 As a bonus, this tool can also detect and exploit potential zero-day vulnerabilities in the XML parsing engines of applications using SSDP/UPNP.
 To try this, use the 'xxe-smb' template.
 If a vulnerable device is found, it will alert you in the UI and then mount your SMB share with NO USER INTERACTION required via an XML External Entity (XXE) attack.
-If you get lucky and find one of those, you can probably snag yourself a nice snazzy CVE (please reference evilSSDP in the disclosure if you do).

-![Demo Video](ssdp.mp4)

 # Usage
 The most basic run looks like this: